 hot pink washi tape … JoAnn Fabric

-hot pink gift bags … Oriental Trading Company
+hot pink gift bags for party favors … Oriental Trading Company

 black tissue paper for gift bags and to make tassels … Oriental Trading Company